 All untrue.
 Sure, individual church attenders sometimes fall down on the job because all people fall down on the job.
 Every human being is imperfect.
 But the reality is that church attendance not only matters –it matters a lot.
 Both in changing lives and hearts, and changing ultra-practical life outcomes.

 As of 2014, pretty much every credible secular researcher recognized that truth – even if, ironically, the average church attender heard the urban legends so many times that they believed the opposite.
 In The Good News About Marriage, I summarized many of the indisputable research studies.
 And since 2014, many others have continued to find the same thing.
 For example, a brand-new Harvard study and others find that regular church attendance lowers the risk of divorce by 47%, the risk of depression by 29% and even the risk of dying by 34%!

 Now that is worth mentioning to your friends when they wonder why you go to church.
 That good news is worth shouting from the roof tops.
 Or at least posting to all those people who believe the fake news.

-Shaunti Feldhahn loves sharing eye-opening information that helps people thrive in life and relationships.
-She herself started out with a Harvard graduate degree and Wall Street credentials but no clue about life.
-After an unexpected shift into relationship research for average, clueless people like her, she now is a popular speaker and author of best-selling books about men, women and relationships.
+Helping people thrive in life and relationships is Shaunti Feldhahn’s driving passion, supported by her research projects and writing.
+After starting out with a Harvard graduate degree and experience on Wall Street, her life took an unexpected shift into relationship research.
+She now is a popular speaker around the world and the author of best-selling books about men, women, and relationships.
 (Including For Women Only, For Men Only, and the groundbreaking The Good News About Marriage).

-Her newest book, The Kindness Challenge demonstrates that kindness is the answer to pretty much every life problem, and is sparking a much-needed movement of kindness across the country.
+Her newest book, The Kindness Challenge, demonstrates that kindness is the answer to almost every life problem, and is sparking a much-needed movement of kindness across the country.
 Visit www.shaunti.com for more.